- Medieval Potteries

 The kiln was re-excavated in 1978 and a gully bordering it on the south and west, missed in the first excavation, was found to contain considerable quantities of wasters.
 At the same time a further group of kiln waste was excavated from another production site at Pill (medieval ‘Crockerne’ Pill), one mile west of Ham Green (Ponsford 1991, 89 & 91; Allan et al 2018, 89).
 Neither of these groups of kiln waste have been published.

 The distribution of Ham Green wares shows that the potters fully exploited the trading opportunities afforded by their situation on the River Avon, which provided access to the River Severn and its tributaries.
 This allowed them to send their wares up the Wye as far as Hereford, the Lugg to Leominster, the Severn to Gloucester and Worcester, and across the Bristol Channel to the coast of south Wales.
 Sea-going vessels carried their pots as far as Ireland and the Isle of Man (Barton 1967).

 Mike Ponsford (1987, 82) refers to another possible waste group of medieval cooking pots being found in Long Ashton parish, 4 miles to the south-west of Bristol, in a trench being dug for a water pipeline close to the A38 road.
 The material is now held in the Bristol City Museum and the ware apparently resembles that from Ham Green, but with larger, different inclusions in the fabric.
 Le Patourel (1968) refers to documentary evidence for medieval pottery production in Long Ashton.

-No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971) and St Thomas Street (Jackson 2004), Old Market Street (information from Bruce Williams) and West Street (Wills 2005; information from Bruce Williams).
+No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971; Dawson & Ponsford 2018), St Thomas Street (Jackson 2004), Old Market Street (information from Bruce Williams) and West Street (Wills 2005; information from Bruce Williams).